Chinese Herbal Medicine and Endometriosis

 Pain is one of the clearest areas of promise.

-The broadest recent review, published in 2023, analysed 34 randomised trials involving 3,389 participants.
 The strongest signal emerged when Chinese herbal medicine was used alongside conventional treatment, with significant reductions in:

 - Period pain